Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces

-The set of sets of generators that is relevant for producing isotopically distinct tilings of a (finite-area) hyperbolic surface $M$ with symmetry group $\Gamma$ is in one-to-one correspondence to the orbifold MCG~\cite[theorem $5.3$]{BenMyf1}; we refer to this isomorphism as the MCG isomorphism.
-Just knowing that such a $1:1$ correspondence exists is insufficient for applications though, hence we begin by making the definition of the MCG isomorphism more suitable in this setting.
-In order to explain the isomorphism concretely, we use the notation for the generators and group relations of the standard presentation of an orbifold given in section \ref{sec:orbs}.
+The set of sets of generators of $\Gamma$ that is relevant for producing isotopically distinct tilings of a (finite-area) hyperbolic surface $M$ with symmetry group $\Gamma$ is in one-to-one correspondence to the orbifold MCG by theorem~\ref{thm:mcgout}.
+Just knowing that such an abstract correspondence exists is insufficient for applications though, hence we begin by making the definition of the MCG isomorphism more suitable to our purposes.

-We will describe the MCG isomorphism from theorem~\ref{thm:mcgout} by relating the action of certain generators of the MCG on curves to the resulting group elements in the orbifold fundamental group $\Gamma$, using the interpretation of group elements in $\Gamma$ as homotopy classes of curves in $\mathcal{O}$.
+We will describe the MCG isomorphism from theorem~\ref{thm:mcgout} by relating the action of certain generators of the MCG on curves to the resulting group elements in the orbifold fundamental group $\Gamma$, using the interpretation of group elements in $\Gamma$ as homotopy classes of curves in the associated orbifold $\mathcal{O}$.
 The main point is that one can interpret elements of the symmetry group $\Gamma$ of the orbifold as homotopy classes of closed curves in the labelled quotient space $O=\mathbb{H}^2/\Gamma$ that avoids the singular locus of $\mathcal{O}$.

 The following well-known result for covering spaces holds in greater generality for orbifold covering spaces.